Enough Vitamin D: A Dietary Challenge

-A large percentage of people worldwide are not meeting the challenge of getting enough vitamin D. Doctors and dietitians have known for decades that this nutrient is important for bone health, but the list of reasons why we need optimal levels is growing.
+A large percentage of people worldwide are not meeting the challenge of getting enough vitamin D. Doctors and dietitians have known for decades that this nutrient is important for osteoporosis prevention, but the list of reasons why we need optimal levels is growing.
 Researchers note an extensive list which includes warding off cancer, heart disease, depression, dementia, certain skin diseases, and high blood pressure.
 As vitamin D receptors are everywhere in the body, any part of the body will be affected by a deficiency.

 It’s dubbed the “sunshine” vitamin because we can both make it from sun exposure and get it from food.
 Given the right circumstances, our bodies are very adept at making this vitamin.
 Ultraviolet light from the sun shines on a cholesterol compound on our skin, then that compound is transformed into a vitamin D precursor which gets absorbed into the blood.
 Over the next day, the liver and kidneys finish converting this compound to the active form of vitamin D.

 The factors that interfere with making this vitamin are directly related to factors that block our exposure to the sun.
 Think sunscreen use, air pollution, city living, geography, and dreary winters.
 Even our skin pigment is a factor as darker-skinned people synthesize less vitamin D than lighter-skinned people.

 So if we cannot make it efficiently, how we can we get it from food?
 In terms of food sources, it’s interesting to compare sunshine vs. food.
 According to an old but very interesting 2009 AARP article (unknown author), you would need to eat the following amounts of food just to get the amount the amount of vitamin D your body makes in 10 minutes:

 - 6.5 pounds of mushrooms

 - 2 pounds of sardines